Master plumbers doing basic work

 proof

-Identify where master plumber hours are consumed by sub-license tasks, then route that work to the journeyman and apprentice tiers where it belongs.
+Find where master plumber hours go to sub-license tasks.
+Route that work to the journeyman and apprentice tiers where it belongs.

 answer first

-Jo is a Human + Machine staffing company for plumbing operators.
-The solution starts with LaborMap, identifies where licensed capacity is misallocated across tiers, and designs a staffing model that routes every task to the right license level.
+Jo from is a Human + Machine staffing company for plumbing operators.
+The diagnostic finds where licensed capacity is misallocated across tiers, then routes every task to the right license level.

-Most plumbing firms assign work by availability, not license tier.
-Masters end up on journeyman- and apprentice-level tasks because no one has formalized which work requires which license.
-LaborMap surfaces the mismatch so you can fix the routing.
+Most shops assign work by availability, not license tier.
+Masters end up on journeyman tasks because no one mapped which jobs need which license.
+Jo from shows the mismatch.

-LaborMap identifies tasks that apprentices can take on progressively, giving them structured exposure to journeyman-level work under supervision.
-This shortens the licensing timeline and reduces dependence on external hiring.
+Jo from finds tasks apprentices can take on progressively.
+Structured exposure to journeyman-level work shortens the licensing path and cuts hiring pressure.

 Yes.
-Jo designs the tier-routing logic around your current dispatch workflow.
-The model adds a license-tier filter to task assignment rather than replacing your scheduling tools.
+Jo from builds around your current dispatch process.
+We add a tier-based filter to task assignment — your scheduling tools stay the same.

 Last updated: 2026-05-20